-Thanks to the collaboration with the project ÁGORA, a book chapter was published about Art For Change in the beautiful e-book CRIAR CORPO CRIAR CIDADE.
+Thanks to the collaboration with the project ÁGORA, I published a book chapter about artful climate change education in the beautiful e-book CRIAR CORPO CRIAR CIDADE.
 It discusses preliminary results of the collaboration project with Antonio Arroio Art High School and shows some art works of the involved students.

 An exhibition about an experiment of collective change